For Tim Sweeney, advancing Epic means racing into AR and VR

 "Yeah," admits Sweeney.
 "I feel it's really important to keep up to date with all the latest trends in the industry.
 It's funny, I was never really a serious gamer -- I just played enough of these different games to understand what they did, reverse-engineer their techniques, and learn from them.
 It's been a great process, and we've brought in a vast number of people who are better than me in all their individual areas."

 This is something Sweeney has talked about in the past -- his efforts to pull back from the game development work at Epic by hiring people who are more effective designers or programmers or producers.
-Looking back, he says that strategy has mostly been effective, but that there are still some things that he feels only he can do.
+Looking back, he says this strategy has mostly been effective, but that there are still some things that he feels only he can do.

 "You find there really are some things that only a founder of a company can do.
 Sacred cows that need to be addressed," says Sweeney.
 "You know, what is Epic really about and what is it we do.
 How do we make the tradeoffs between running a business that works and bringing in the revenue to pay the bills, while still being incredibly respectful of our customers' rights and their privacy and everything else.
 And being an industry advocate when it's necessary.
 It's cool."